Learning Somali Language: A Comprehensive Guide

 1. Set Realistic Goals

-Set achievable goals for your learning journey.
-Whether it’s learning a certain number of words each week or being able to hold a basic conversation, clear goals help you stay motivated and track your progress.
+Set realistic goals for your learning process.
+Whether it is learning a certain number of words each week or being able to hold a basic conversation, having clear goals will help you stay motivated and gauge progress.

 2. Use Technology

 Take advantage of language learning apps and online resources.
-Apps like Memrise and Anki can help you build vocabulary through spaced repetition.
+Apps like Memrise and Anki help with memorizing vocabulary using spaced repetition.

 3. Join a Community